geovedi/book-notes/2021/think-again.en.md

 The dangers of idea cults, which oversimplify and rigidly defend certain concepts, are highlighted as they hinder progress and understanding in various fields.

-In conclusion, complexifying discussions and embracing nuance are crucial for better communication and advancing solutions to complex issues.
+Complexifying discussions and embracing nuance are crucial for better communication and advancing solutions to complex issues.
 By exploring a broad spectrum of perspectives, we can foster more open-minded conversations and pave the way for productive solutions.

 ### Rewriting the Textbook: Teaching Students to Question Knowledge